KenKundert/why-invest-in-bitcoin/README.rst

 the CPI.
 As such, most people are simply unaware that each good has its own rate of inflation and most are not included in the CPI.
 Most important of those is the inflation in assets which has averaged 5% per year for 50 years.
-This explains why more and more people see their dreams of owning their own home slipping farther and farther away.
+This explains why more and more people find that long-term financial security slipping farther and farther away.
 Only the most sophisticated recognize that keeping their financial reserves in cash and dollar-based assets like government bonds results in their nest egg slowly melting away.
 Those individuals and